 Please note: UNI exchanges with Plan B or A/B schools only and does not exchange with schools in Iowa.

 All National Student Exchange Coordinators will meet at a conference in March to negotiate placements.
-Withdrawal from the program after placement will be allowed only in rare instances and requires the permission of the NSE Coordinator.
+Withdrawal from the program after placement will be allowed only in rare instances and requires the permission of an NSE Coordinator.